tamuc-class/csci520-devbox/README.md

 ```

 The clone is basically like a download of the files.
 If you are in the
-`repos` directory, there will now be a new sub-directory named `csci520-devbox`
+`boxes` directory, there will now be a new sub-directory named `csci520-devbox`
 that contains all of the files for the class that were just downloaded.

 ## 5. Start and Provision your Class Development Box

-Assuming you just completed the previous step 4, you are now in the `repos`
+Assuming you just completed the previous step 4, you are now in the `boxes`
 directory, and you just cloned a copy of the `csci520-devbox` directory.
 Change into the class repository directory from the command line: